 To have been awarded the Tony Jackson prize was quite a surreal moment of mixed emotions.
 Most of all, I was grateful that the audience and judging panel had heard the story and taken it in as much as they had.
 I felt as though the presentation had made an impact; this was what I had set out to achieve.

 I am frequently reminded of the experiences that have shaped the junior doctor I am today.
 After the Glasgow conference, I was keen to expand my experience of trauma.
 I chose to work at Necker Children’s Hospital in Paris in the department of Plastic Reconstructive and Maxillo-Facial Surgery.
 This was another great experience which exposed me to a different way of doing things, new skills and new people.
 Now back on home turf, I am working in paediatric surgery.

 There is energy in the teamwork that is so markedly endemic to paediatric services

 While I do see myself as more of a surgeon than a medical doctor, there is no doubt that I would very much like to work in paediatric services.
 I imagine that wherever one may go and work, they will see there is that energy in the teamwork that is so markedly endemic to paediatric services.
 What I enjoy is that the paediatric patient brings people together in a very unique and positive way, just as was the case in Manchester.

 To work in paediatrics, in whatever capacity or speciality, is sure to be an adventure that has important challenges and is good for the soul.

-Applications for the Tony Jackson opened on 23 November - find out more and apply.
+If you're a medical student or foundation doctor with a story to tell, find out more about this prize.
 You may also like to read stories by other doctors who work in paediatrics.